In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Permutation Invariance and Justification for Uniform-Attention Transformers

 where $M_\Pi:=M\big((\bm{x}_{\Pi(1)},y_{\Pi(1)}),\dots,(\bm{x}_{\Pi(k)},y_{\Pi(k)}),\bm{x}_{k+1}\big)$.
 By Lemma~\ref{lem:cond-exch}, $\E_{\Pi}[(f(\bm{x}_{k+1})-M_\Pi)^2\mid I,f]=\E[(f(\bm{x}_{k+1})-M(P^k))^2\mid I,f]$.
 Taking expectations proves $R_k(\gS[M])\le R_k(M)$ and summing over $k$ yields the claim. \end{proof}

 The previous theorem immediately yields that an optimal predictor can be chosen permutation-invariant: \begin{corollary}[Existence of permutation-invariant minimizers] There exists a risk minimizer that is permutation-invariant in the $k$ context items.
-In particular, when analyzing architectures it is without loss of generality to restrict to permutation-invariant (set-valued) models, e.g., uniform-attention/mean-pooling Transformers. \end{corollary} Analytically, we may restrict our hypothesis class to set-function architectures (e.g., uniform-attention Transformers) without sacrificing optimality.
+In particular, when analyzing architectures it is without loss of generality to restrict to permutation-invariant models, e.g., uniform-attention (mean-pooling) Transformers. \end{corollary} Analytically, we may restrict our hypothesis class to set-function architectures (e.g., uniform-attention Transformers) without sacrificing optimality.

 With a mixture over task families, the optimal predictor must both identify the task type and perform within-family inference.
-Bayes' rule exposes this computational structure explicitly. \begin{theorem}[Hierarchical posterior factorization] Assume that for each $i$ all predictive distributions $P_i(y\mid \bm{x},f)$ are dominated by a common reference measure so that Radon–Nikodym derivatives $p(y\mid \bm{x},f)$ exist.
+Bayes' rule exposes this computational structure explicitly. \begin{theorem}[Hierarchical posterior factorization] Assume there exists a $\sigma$-finite reference measure $\mu$ such that, for all $f\in\cup_{i=1}^T F_i$ and all $x$, the conditional law $P(\cdot\mid x,f)$ is dominated by $\mu$ and admits the Radon--Nikodym derivative $p(y\mid x,f):=\frac{dP(\cdot\mid x,f)}{d\mu}(y)$.
 Then for any context $D^k$,

-where $m_i(D^k):=\int \prod_{t=1}^k p(y_t\mid \bm{x}_t,f)\,\gP_{F_i}(\dd f)$ and $\pi_i(D^k):=\Pr(I=i\mid D^k)$.
+where $m_i(D^k)\!:=\!\int \prod_{t=1}^k p(y_t\mid \bm{x}_t,f)\,\gP_{F_i}(\dd f)$ and $\pi_i(D^k):=\Pr(I=i\mid D^k)$.
 Consequently, the Bayes predictor decomposes as

 \end{theorem} The Bayes predictor is a mixture of within-family posterior means with weights $\pi_i(D^k)$ determined by marginal likelihoods $m_i(D^k)$.
 Because these weights depend on the product of likelihood factors, they are invariant to permutations of the context, foreshadowing the permutation invariance results below and validating architectures that first summarize the context before decoding. \begin{proof}[Proof of Theorem~\ref{thm:hier-post}] Bayes' rule and conditional i.i.d.\ of $(\bm{x}_t,y_t)$ given $(I,f)$ yield the displayed formulas.
 The final expression follows from the tower property applied to $\E[f(\bm{x}_{k+1})\mid D^k,\bm{x}_{k+1}]$. \end{proof}